 into the four constituent colours of CMYK and printed onto the surface of thin electrostatic

 speakers.
-The original photograph was also scanned using spectral analysis software to
+The original photograph was also scanned using spectral analysis software to convert its colours and tones into sound.

 Electrostatic speakers are extremely directional and project sound in a detailed and uncanny